PennLINC/xcp_d/docs/workflows.rst

 correlations, so that every run had the same number of data points contributing to its functional connectivity estimate.

-We have implemented this behavior via the optional ``--exact-time`` parameter, which allows the user to provide a list of durations, in seconds, to be used for functional connectivity estimates.
+We have implemented this behavior via the optional ``--create-matrices`` parameter, which allows the user to provide a list of durations, in seconds, to be used for functional connectivity estimates.
 These subsampled correlation matrices will be written out with ``desc-<numberOfVolumes>volumes`` in the filenames.
 The correlation matrices *without* the ``desc`` entity still include all of the post-censoring volumes.

-The ``--random-seed`` parameter can control the random seed used to select the reduced set of \
-volumes, which improves reproducibility.
+The ``--random-seed`` parameter controls the random seed used to select the reduced set of volumes, which improves reproducibility.

 Smoothing [OPTIONAL]